How Anyone With A DSLR Can Photograph The Milky Way

 - Find a dark location that does not have a lot of bright lights between you and where the milky way will be.

 - Shoot from a place you scouted during the daylight.
 This way you can find something interesting to have in the foreground and can become familiar with any potential hazards.
 A good foreground can turn a cool shot into an amazing shot!

 - Experiment with your flashlight by lighting objects in the foreground like an abandoned house or tractor.
 You only need a few seconds of light per exposure.

 - There are plenty of apps that will tell you where the Milky Way will be located.
 In summer it is in the SE or SW sky.

 - It’s a good idea to ensure you will have clear skies before you head out.

 - Many people find it easier to shoot in live view.
-I am one of those who do this.
+I am one of those who does this.

-- To keep the stars crisp try to time each exposure to 15 to 20 seconds long.
+- To keep the stars crisp try to time each exposure for 15 to 20 seconds long.
 This will keep the stars from trailing in your image.
 Read more about the ‘500 Rule‘.

 By Chris Attrell